klojang4j/klojang-templates/README.md

 which will be covered in greater detail later on.

-By default, _Klojang Templates_ does not apply any escaping or formatting to the values you insert into the template, but you can [configure](https://klojang4j.github.io/klojang-templates/1/api/org.klojang.templates/org/klojang/templates/StringifierRegistry.Builder.html#setDefaultStringifier(org.klojang.templates.Stringifier)) _Klojang Templates_ to
+By default, _Klojang Templates_ does not apply any escaping or formatting to the values you insert into a template.
+However, you can easily [configure](https://klojang4j.github.io/klojang-templates/1/api/org.klojang.templates/org/klojang/templates/StringifierRegistry.Builder.html#setDefaultStringifier(org.klojang.templates.Stringifier)) _Klojang Templates_ to
 HTML-escape all values by default.
-You can then omit the `html:` prefix while keeping the `js:` prefix to override the default behaviour.
+You could then omit the `html:` prefix while keeping the `js:` prefix to override the default behaviour.

 ## Fluent API
 _Klojang Templates_ exposes a fluent API for populating a template.